Wedvich/knockout.macros/README.md

 **lte** `ko.computed.lte( value1, value2[, valueN...] )`

-Checks if the left value is less than or equal the right value for two or more values.
+Checks if the left value is less than or equal to the right value for two or more values.

 ---